-5 Financial Ideas to Help Aging Women End 2018 with Dignity and Gratitude
+5 Financial Ideas to Help Aging Women End the Year with Dignity and Gratitude

-Whatever the case, we can all use these five financial ideas to end 2018 with dignity and gratitude.
+Whatever the case, we can all use these five financial ideas to end this year with dignity and gratitude.

 Write Down Your Financial Wins

 What character traits led you to these victories?
 Were you diligent, patient, creative, resourceful?
 We seldom give ourselves credit when due, so take the time to pat yourself on the back.
-You will be more likely to build on those wins in 2019.
+You will be more likely to build on those wins in the new year.